sebftw/Eiko/matlab/MATLAB_INSTALLATION.md

 sudo ubuntu-drivers install
 sudo reboot
 ```
-You can verify that the driver was installed successfully by running nvidia-smi.
+You can verify that the driver was installed successfully by running `nvidia-smi`.

 Next, navigate to the [NVIDIA CUDA Downloads page](https://developer.nvidia.com/cuda-downloads).
 Run `uname -m && cat /etc/os-release` in your terminal to determine your OS version, select `deb (network)`, and follow the provided instructions to install the toolkit.
 Verify the installation by running `nvcc --version`.